mukhal/deep-learning-papers-notes/papers/point-embeddings.md

 **Impressions and interesting ideas:**
 - The whole motivation of the paper is to add more flexibility to Gaussian Embeddings by proposping to use the generalized version of multivariate gaussian distributions i.e elliptical distributions.
+- It's a general framework for probabilistic embeddings.
 - I liked the idea of the psuedo-dot-product inspired by the polarization identity.
 -